zarthross/Event-Intro/README.md

 StarSpace46
 * The event Center is donated by StarSpace46.
 If you like them and want them to stick around, get a $40 community membership.

+36 Degrees North
+* 36 Degrees North donates this space for us to meet.
+They also offer free workshops as well as coworking, desks and offices for a monthly fee.
+You can find more info at the front desk.

 Annual Campaign
 * The campaign has started.
 We don't auto-deduct so if you'd like to give or give again, please visit techlahoma.org.